 But not everyone is a natural teacher and can offer you tools you need to get the results you want.

 I haven’t always been systematic in deciding if an online course is good for me (those ticking clocks that so many people are using really work!), so this reader’s question really made me stop and think.
 Her question made me realise that there are certain things to look for when deciding if an online course is a worthwhile investment.

-I did the Australian Writer’s Centre course because I wanted to write and see if I could get an article published.
+I initially did a feature writing course because I wanted to write and see if I could get an article published.
 Simple as that.
 I had no idea that I would become a freelance writer as a result.